Eye of the Devil: Plot

 Elsewhere, Jacques watches the priest praying over his father.
 The priest brings Catherine to Philippe.
-Detached, he tells her it can't be stopped.
-No one will believe her—No one ever has.
-He is dying for what he believes, for his people and his faith.
-He rides away with 12 robed figures and Christian.
-Catherine escapes, but is too late.
-Philippe's body is brought home through the vineyards.
+Detached, he tells her it can't be stopped, that Philippe is dying for what he believes in, and that no one will believe her testimony of what she has uncovered.
+As Philippe rides away with the ritually-robed figures and Christian, Catherine manages to escape and pursue the group, though she is unable to save her husband; her efforts come in too little, too late, as Christian strikes down Philippe in the thick of the forest.
+Philippe's body is then ceremonially brought back through the vineyards and into the heart of Bellenac.
 Jacques watches.